telerik/ui-for-aspnet-core-examples/Telerik.Examples.Mvc/README.md

 > The project uses a local database which is created upon building the project based on the existent migrations.
 > Mandatory prerequisite is to have installed ASP.NET Core 3.0
+## Additional Example Notes

+The following section aims to provide additional information or important notes regarding specific examples.

+### Telerik.Examples.Mvc

+#### Editor/EditorContent

+This project demonstrates how you can add, read, edit and delete text data using a local database and the UI for ASP.NET Core Editor component

+> Please note that the current project doesn't have any XSS attack preventions applied.
+It is a developer's responsibility to manage these security risks.
+For more information, please refer to this [Preventing Cross-Site Scripting](https://docs.telerik.com/kendo-ui/controls/editors/editor/preventing-xss) article.

+#### MultiSelect/GetPostData

+The MultiSelect UI component is a `<select multiple>` element and behaves like one in a POST query - the browser will add a form data field with the name of the widget for each selected item, and the value of the form field will be the value of the item.
+This means that your model needs to expect a List of values for the given field.

+The example also shows how you can get the selected values with JavaScript so you can use them to craft your own query in case you have more specific requirements.

+You can read more about this in the [Submit MultiSelect Data to Controller POST](https://docs.telerik.com/aspnet-core/knowledge-base/multiselect-post-data-values) Knowledge Base article.